devfile/devfile-web/libs/docs/src/docs/2.2.0-alpha/adding-a-container-component.md

 ---

-To incorporate custom tools into the workspace, define an image-based configuration of a container in a workspace.
-Define this configuration by using the `container` component type.
+To incorporate custom tools into the workspace, define an image-based configuration of a container in a workspace using the `container` component type.

 ## Prerequisites

-A devfile can contain one or more components of the `container` type.
-The `component name` attribute identifies each component, including the container.

 - [Adding schema version](./versions)